saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/appium-versions.md

 Our Appium 2 release strategy is as follows:

-- We offer a `stable` image, which is our LTS image.
+- We offer a `stable` image, which is our LTS (Long-time support) image.
 We change this image as conservatively as possible.
 The regular update schedule is 2 years.
 We will inform you when this image will be updated and offer a migration guide for all breaking changes from one `stable` image to a new `stable` image.
-We can unfortunately not guarantee that the `stable` image will never change, because the OS versions of our devices naturally evolve, which introduces breaking changes to drivers.
+The stable image is subject to change, to ensure the latest OS versions and device models are continuously supported with the latest Appium drivers.
 If OS changes break some of our core device functionality we will update the drivers in our `stable` image.
 - Additionally, we offer a `latest` version, updated bi-weekly on the 2nd and 16th of each month.
 This version includes all the most recent Appium 2 drivers and server released up to the 1st and 15th of each month.
 This rapid update cycle enables you to quickly access new features and fixes, so you can continually enhance your testing workflows.
 The bi-weekly `latest` version does not have a fixed lifespan, allowing you to stay on the cutting edge.

 This strategy is designed to ease the complexities you face in mobile app testing.